CID16020046

 CID16020046 is a compound which acts as an inverse agonist at the former orphan receptor GPR55, and may be the first selective inverse agonist characterised for this receptor.
 It was found to block a number of GPR55 mediated responses such as wound healing and activation of immune system T-cells and B-cells, as well as showing inverse agonist activity in the absence of GPR55 agonist stimulation.
 However while it was found to have good selectivity over the related CB_{1} and CB_{2} cannabinoid receptors as well as a number of other targets, CID16020046 has not yet been tested against another related receptor GPR18, so its selectivity for GPR55 over this target has not been established.
-It has antiinflammatory actions, has been used to study the interaction between GPR55 mediated and CB_{1} mediated activity, and research using this compound has revealed a role for GPR55 in learning and memory.
+It has anti-inflammatory actions, has been used to study the interaction between GPR55 mediated and CB_{1} mediated activity, and research using this compound has revealed a role for GPR55 in learning and memory.